Find the therapist that best suits your needs.

 As a licensed psychotherapist with a PhD in International Psychology, I specialize in family conflict, uncoupling, anxiety disorders, complex trauma, personality disorders, and the overwhelming demands of modern parenthood.
 My approach blends clinical expertise with cultural humility, and it’s always rooted in the belief that healing isn’t one-size-fits-all.

 In addition to my clinical work, I am the creator of Kin Work, an eight-week program that helps caregivers build skills for safer, healthier, and more connected family environments.
-I also design and facilitate mental health workshops and presentations for organizations.
-Here is where I create spaces for teams to learn, reflect, and build resilience together.
-I am deeply committed to advancing trauma-informed systems of care and advocating for policies that make mental health more accessible and equitable.
+I also design and facilitate mental health workshops and presentations for organizations seeking space to learn, reflect, and build resilience together.
+I also founded Kin in Practice: a curated, peer-based exchange for Black mental health clinicians centered on referrals, shared resources, and practice-building support.
+I am also a board-approved supervisor for emerging clinicians in Washington, DC, Maryland, and Virginia.

 Yorkin A. Matos, LMSW